mdalai/self-driving-car-vehicle-detection/writeup_template.md

 ![alt text][image_preds]

+** Test Result: **
+- Cars predictions are all corrrect.
+- NotCars predictions 3 corrrect 7 incorrect.
+- **Conclusion**:
+  - The model struggles in predicting notCar images.
+It seems that it predicts images with line shape as car.
+  - Logically it is better to have false positive than false negative in driving scenario.
+False negative means it is car but predict as NotCar.
+Driver may end up hitting a vehicle in front.
+  - Of course, we have to find a solution to eliminate false positive as well.

-###Sliding Window Search
+## Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---

-### Video Implementation
+## Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.